State Highway 42 (Maharashtra): Mumbai Metro Line 4 (Upcoming)

 Green Line 4 of the Mumbai Metro, currently under construction, is part of the metro system for the city of Mumbai, India and is being developed by MMRDA and a consortium of international companies.

 The 32.32 km line is planned to be fully elevated, and is expected to consist of 32 stations from Wadala, Mumbai to Kasarvadavali via Ghatkopar, Mulund.
 It is estimated to cost ₹14549 crore.
 Its construction was expected to begin by June 2018.

 It is expected to be completed in 2022 and is expected to provide interconnectivity among the existing Eastern Express Highway, Central Railway, Mono Rail, the ongoing Metro Line 2B (D N Nagar to Mandale), and the proposed Metro Line 5 (Thane to Kalyan), Metro Line 6 (Swami Samarth Nagar to Vikhroli) and Metro Line 11 (Wadala to CSMT).
 It will provide rail based access to the commercial, government bodies and geographical landmarks in Mumbai.
 It will reduce the current travel time by between 50% and 75% depending on road conditions.

 Widening Project

 In September 2025 the MMRDA announced that it would be commencing the widening of the highway into a 14-lane carriageway with 7 lanes on either side.
 The widening is being done to ease traffic congestion on this arterial highway as well as to complement the various other infrastructure developments such as the Metro lines.
 However, certain politicians and locals are opposing the widening as it would involve the removal of service roads that are used by residential buildings & commercial establishments that line the highway.
 These individuals fear that removal of service roads would result in increase in risk of accidents, time of commute for such residents along with increased usage of fuel.

+The widening project slated to be completed by January 2026 will be unable to meet the deadline due to an oversight in the planning process that failed to account for the shifting of utility lines to either side of the highway.
+The additional project cost for the shifting is expected to be Rs.
+90 Crore.